History of the Jews in New York (state): First wave

 The first significant group of Jews to arrive in New York after Jacob Barsimson was a group of 23 Jewish immigrants in September 1654 fleeing from the Spanish and Portuguese Inquisitions.
 Following the mass expulsion of Jews from Spain in 1492 and the forced conversions of some 100,000 Jews in Portugal, many had fled to different regions of Europe and the New World.
 Dutch Brazil proved to be a haven for many, and a colony in Recife became a prosperous Jewish Community.

 In the 1650s, Portugal retook control of Dutch Brazil, and the Inquisition soon followed.
-After the Portuguese occupation of Pernambuco many of the Jewish residents of Recife fled in an attempt to return to New Amsterdam.
-One ship, the St. Charles, was forced to divert its course after encountering Pirates on their course to Holland.
-After attempting to land in multiple Spanish ports, they eventually arrived at New Amsterdam without passports.
+After the Portuguese occupied Pernambuco, many of the Jewish residents in Recife fled to New Amsterdam.
+One ship, the St. Charles, was forced to divert its course after encountering Pirates on its journey to Holland.
+The immigrants on this ship had signed a contract with the captain.
+After attempting to land in multiple Spanish ports, the St. Charles eventually arrived in New Amsterdam.

-These immigrants were forced to sign a contract with the Captain of the St. Charles to bring them to New Amsterdam.
-Upon arrival they did not have sufficient funds to pay for their transit.
-Their remaining possessions were auctioned by Governor Peter Stuyvesant.
-Because the immigrants still did not have sufficient funds to pay the fees, two individuals were imprisoned.
+Upon the ship's arrival, Governor Peter Stuyvesant objected to their settlement because they did not have the required passports or funds to sustain themselves.
+Their remaining possessions were auctioned by Governor Stuyvesant, and two individuals were imprisoned for not paying their fees.

-Upon their arrival, Governor Stuyvesant objected to their settlement because they did not have the required passports or funds to sustain themselves. representatives of the Jews living at that time in New York sent a remonstrance to the Dutch West India Company, advocating to allow the immigrants to settle in the new colony.
+Representatives of the Jews living at that time in New York sent a remonstrance to the Dutch West India Company, advocating to allow the immigrants to settle in the new colony.
 They argued that land was plentiful and adding more loyal individuals would help to facilitate the Dutch West India Company's goal of expanding their colony.
 Jewish stockholders in the Dutch West India Company convinced the company to pressure the governor into accepting the arrivals, but the latter still imposed numerous restrictions and taxes on his Jewish subjects.
 Eventually, many of these Jews left.
 The Governor's objections were overruled by the Company in an order issued February 15, 1655 and Jews were allowed to travel, trade and live in the New Amsterdam Colony.

 Asser Levy

-Asser Levy was the poorest of the first twenty three Jewish Immigrants.
+Asser Levy was the poorest of the first twenty-three Jewish Immigrants.
 He helped to file petitions that won the 23 immigrants the right to reside in New Amsterdam.
 As an advocate for Jews in the colony, the earliest mention of Asser Levy in a Court Record from New Amsterdam is September 15, 1654 as a plaintiff against unfair treatment of the Jewish immigrants.
 For example, Levy protested the policy of the exemption of Jews from enlisting in the army and being forced to pay an additional tax instead.